jness/BenderBot/doc/index.rst

     2012-05-29 17:45:03,073 - DEBUG - received: PING :lindbohm.freenode.net
     2012-05-29 17:45:03,075 - DEBUG - sending: PONG :lindbohm.freenode.net

-At the moment nothing to fancy, but that is where you come in, make Bender do your bidding!
+At the moment nothing to fancy, this is where you come in, make Bender do your bidding with your own plugins, or use already written plugins!

 Contents: